 Misty Lawrence graduated from Staunton School of Cosmetology in March 2018.
-She became licensed in 2018.
-Misty worked as a hairstylist at Boyd's Hairdressers Salon until 2021 when she applied to become an instructor trainee.
+She became licensed in 2018 and worked as a hairstylist until 2021.
+She became a licensed instructor in 2022.

 Nellie Hart is serving as the Financial Aid Officer.

 Tanya Lumsden became employed at Staunton School of Cosmetology in January 2022.
 She served as the receptionist until May 2022 and then was transferred to the Admissions Office.
 She attended Brandt's School of Business where she took course in business and accounting.
 She previously worked at Check Into Cash where she was a Customer Service Representative.
 She also served as a Customer Service Manager at Walmart.